oallart/xcpng-ceph-hci/README-pool.md

 - Allows for fast vm migration using shared storage (xenmotion) without copying storage
 - Allows for rolling updates
 - Apparenty generally desirable
+- Probably good to have for a "turn-key product"

 ### Cons